Arithmetic geometry of toric varieties. Metrics, measures and heights: Metrized line bundles and their associated heights

 \chapter{Metrized line bundles and their associated heights}

-In this section we will recall the adelic theory of heights as introduced by Zhang \cite{Zhang:_small} and developed by Gubler \cite{GublerHab,Gu03} and Chambert-Loir~\cite{Cha06}.
+In this chapter, we recall the adelic theory of heights as introduced by Zhang \cite{Zhang:_small} and developed by Gubler \cite{GublerHab,Gu03} and Chambert-Loir~\cite{Cha06}.
 These heights generalize the ones that can be obtained from the arithmetic intersection theory of Gillet and Soul\'e~\cite{GilletSoule:ait,BostGilletSoule:HpvpGf}.

 To explain the difference between both points of view, consider a smooth variety~$X$ over $\Q$.
 In Gillet-Soul\'e's theory, we choose a regular proper model $\cX$ over $\Z$ of $X$, and we also consider the real analytic space $X^{\an}$ given by the set of complex points $X(\C)$ and the anti-linear involution induced by the complex conjugation.
 By contrast, in the adelic point of view we consider the whole family of analytic spaces~$X^{\an}_{v}$, $v\in {\mathfrak M}_{\Q}$.
-For the Archimedean place, $X^{\an}_{v}$ is the real analytic space considered before, while for the non-Archimedean places, this is the associated Berkovich space \cite{Berkovich:stag}.
+For the Archimedean place, $X^{\an}_{v}$ is the real analytic space considered before, while for the non-Archimedean places, it is the associated Berkovich space \cite{Berkovich:stag}.
 Both points of view have advantages and disadvantages.
 In the former point of view, there exists a complete formalism of intersection theory and characteristic classes, with powerful theorems like the arithmetic Riemann-Roch theorem and the Lefschetz fixed point theorem, but one is restricted to smooth varieties and needs an explicit integral model of $X$.
 In the latter point of view, one can define heights, but does not dispose yet of a complete formalism of intersection theory.
 Its main advantages are that it can be easily extended to non-smooth varieties and that there is no need of an integral model of $X$.
 Moreover, all places, Archimedean and non-Archimedean, are set on a similar footing.